hebam17/product-card-component/README.md

 - The button has no functionality but it can be integerated in ecommerce beautifully

-- Use HTML, CSS , and vanilla js
+- Use HTML, CSS only

 ![the time tracking dashboard](./design/desktop-design.jpg)